 Parks will be open to the public during the project and any limited impacts to park areas such as tree removal will be remedied as part of the project scope.
 There will be minimal traffic impacts during the project.

-Neighborhood outreach activities and at least one public open house will be conducted before the PCB remediation begins in Spring 2020.
-The remediation is expected to be completed in fall 2020.
+Neighborhood outreach activities and at least one public open house will be conducted before the PCB remediation begins in Fall 2020.

 Construction will occur during the daytime, Monday through Friday.
 The contractor cannot work outside these hours without prior approval from MMSD and the City of Milwaukee.